vitay/academic-kickstart/content/project/Dopamine/index.md

 tags = ['computational-neuroscience']

 # Project summary to display on homepage.
-summary = "Modeling the dopaminergic system (VTA, SNc), its afferences and its influence on the basal ganglia, prefrontal cortex and hippocampus."
+summary = "Modeling the dopaminergic system (VTA, SNc), its afferent system and its influence on the basal ganglia, prefrontal cortex and hippocampus."

 # Slides (optional).
 #   Associate this page with Markdown slides.